 Skype application for Windows 10 also received a major update, which brings new features and refinements to the app.
 The new Skype app for Windows 10 offers improved calling experience, allows you to take snapshots of important moments within a call. customize the themes, an updated contact panel, and the ability to customize the group call “canvas,” dragging people around to choose who you want to see on the screen.
 Microsoft has also made it easier to start sharing your screen during calls.

-Notepad updated with long awaited features
+Notepad updated with long-awaited features

-Microsoft added a “interesting” feature to Notepad where a user can highlight text and search for it on Bing.
+Microsoft added Some “interesting” feature to Notepad where a user can highlight text and search for it on Bing.
 This feels more like a push to get people to use Bing rather than providing a useful feature for everyone.

-Also Microsoft has finally updated Notepad to support End of Line characters used by Linux, Unix, and Mac.
+Also, Microsoft has finally updated Notepad to support End of Line characters used by Linux, Unix, and Mac.
 This allows you to open files created in Linux or on a Mac in Notepad and have them render properly, rather than being displayed on a garbled single-line mess.

 Microsoft Added the option “wrap-around” for the function “Find / Replace”.
 Notepad will store previously entered values and checkboxes and automatically apply them when you reopen the Find dialog box.
 In addition, when you select text and open the “Find” dialog box, the selected word or a fragment of the text will be automatically placed in the query field the company explains.

 There’s a new zoom feature, too.
 Just click View > Zoom and use the options to zoom in and out.
 You can also hold down Ctrl and press the plus sign (+), minus sign (-), or zero (0) keys to zoom in, zoom out, or reset to the default zoom level.
 You can also rotate your mouse wheel while holding the Ctrl key down to zoom in and out.